amrane99/QA_med_data/documentations/JIP.md

 # Artifact Classifiers
-With this branch, 6 artifact classifiers (blur, ghosting, motion, noise, resolution and spike) can be trained, retrained with new data, tested and used for inference.
+With this branch, 5 artifact classifiers (blur, ghosting, motion, noise and spike) can be trained, retrained with new data, tested and used for inference.
 The classifiers provide information about the quality of the provided CT scans.
 If the quality is perfect, ie. no artifact is visible in a CT scan, the classifier for the corresponding artifact will return 1.
 If the artifact is present and the image has a bad quality, the classifier will return 0.
 Everyhting in between can be interpreted accordingly.
 For a CT scan with a little bit of blurring in it, the blur classifier would return a quality metric of 0.9 eg.

 ## Table Of Contents